alexa-games/litexa/docs/README.md

 ## What extensions and features are currently available?

+Each of the following extensions is available to install via npm as optional modules.

 * **litexa/deploy-aws:** A deployment module that pushes a skill to AWS using Lambda, DynamoDB, and S3.

+* **litexa/html:** An extension that simplifies launching and exchanging messages with a web app as part of the [Alexa Web API for Games](https://developer.amazon.com/en-US/blogs/alexa/alexa-skills-kit/2020/07/alexa-web-api-for-games-generally-available).

 * **litexa/apl:** An extension that makes working with the Alexa Presentation Language (APL) in your Litexa project more powerful, with shorthand for managing APL documents and common design patterns.